Do Mugshots Ever Go Away?

 Updated 1/16/2023

-Possibly indefinitely, In most states, the law states 30 after you notify a mugshot publisher via registered mail or a certified letter that the mugshot site operator is required to remove the image or face a fine.
+Possibly indefinitely.
+In most states, the law states that 30 days after you notify a mugshot publisher via registered mail or a certified letter, the mugshot site operator must remove the image or face a fine.
 Unfortunately, many states are not enforcing the laws created to eliminate the mugshot publishing industry.

 Free Removal Analysis (813) 421-8334

-With lower visibility in Google and limited methods of payment, mugshot websites appeared to be losing steam back in 2014.
+With lower visibility in Google and limited payment methods, mugshot websites appeared to be losing steam in 2014.
 While online mugshots are no longer enjoying the heyday they once had, they can profit in other ways, including Google Adsense programs and ads for bail bonds and related services.

 As long as these sites are still operating, your arrest photo could show up online in a search for your individual name.
 You want to get your mugshots removed with our content removal solutions.

 Most arrest photos no longer rank high enough to dominate your search results, but they do still pose a problem, especially in Bing.
-Most of the people using Bing are unable to switch their default search engine to Google but that person may very well be a person making a hiring decision.
-People with prior arrests need to check both search engines and view the images tabs.
+Most people using Bing cannot switch their default search engine to Google, but that person may very well be the one making the hiring decision.
+People with prior arrests must check both search engines and view the image tabs.
 Potential employers, creditors, and other interested parties may still dig up your arrest record by using caching or searching the Internet Archive if they’re committed to finding them.

 Listen To This Article